Potential Benefits of Applying Extended Reality Solutions to Surgical Stages

 New Surgical Procedures: Can Our Patients Benefit While We Learn?

 When it comes to new surgical procedures, risk mitigation is as essential as ever.
-XR allows surgeons to practice the procedure walk-throughs based on real patient details and scenario simulation.
-While it cannot guarantee prevention, XR allows surgeons to collect real-time feedback, helping assess potential threats, identify additional risks, and look at the procedure from many different angles.
+XR allows surgeons to practice the procedure walk-throughs based on actual patient details and scenario simulation.
+While it cannot guarantee prevention, XR will enable surgeons to collect real-time feedback, helping assess potential threats, identify additional risks, and look at the procedure from many angles.
 XR can help enhance surgical planning, thus delivering better patient outcomes.